flexewebs/whitepapers/README.md

 # Have

 ## Superhumans have integrity
 Everything superhumans are, do and have is harmonious.
 Psychological congruence is the way they are.
 Integrity is a need, not an achievement.
 Creation of legacy requires integrity.
+Integrity is the base upon everything else gets developed in a reliable way.
+Integrity is what all super achievers of the times past had.

 ## Superhumans have Fresh Minds
-Purity and focus of mind are
+Purity and focus of mind are essential to create and maintain a superhuman life.
+And to leave a superhuman impact after life.
+Fresh Mind is available to everyone who is willing to make a giant leap into superhumanity.
+It is a tried, tested and reliable process that gets humans to become superhumans.
+In an enjoyable and experiential way.

-## Superhumans have a plan
+## Superhumans have a vision
-## Superhumans have great mental architecture
+Vision guides superhumans towards creating a better life for themselves and everyone else.
+The vision is holistic and very long term in nature.
+It is normal for superhumans to think of 10, 20 and 30+ years ahead.
+And to handle those time scales with ease and flow.

 ### Index of terms
 (1) Soulution - solution originating from one's soul.